Montgomery Meigs (born 1945)

-Montgomery Cunningham Meigs (January 11, 1945 – July 6, 2021) was a United States Army general.
-He was named for his great-great-great-granduncle, Quartermaster General Montgomery C. Meigs, the father of Arlington National Cemetery, and for his father Lieutenant Colonel Montgomery Meigs, a World War II tank commander who was killed in action one month before Meigs was born.
+Montgomery Cunningham Meigs (11 January 1945 – 6 July 2021) was a United States Army general.
+He was named for his triple great-granduncle, Quartermaster General Montgomery C. Meigs, the father of Arlington National Cemetery, and for his father Lieutenant Colonel Montgomery Meigs, a World War II tank commander who was killed in action one month before Meigs was born.

 Early life and education

 Meigs graduated from the Holderness School in Holderness, New Hampshire, in 1963 and went on to United States Military Academy at West Point, New York, where he graduated in 1967.
 He served as a cavalry troop commander in the Vietnam War with the 9th Infantry Division.
 After study at the University of Wisconsin–Madison and a year at the Army's Command and General Staff College, he taught in the History Department at West Point and spent the 1981–82 academic year at Massachusetts Institute of Technology as an International Affairs Fellow of the Council on Foreign Relations.